James Bond UK release date - No Time To Die cast, plot, trailer and latest news

 He also appears to tease the threat posed by Malek’s Safrin: “There is someone new out there, more dangerous than anyone he has ever encountered, and whoever they are is smarter and stronger than Spectre.”

-We know the film opens with a car chase (we wouldn’t expect anything less), and here’s an image, released on 18th May, of Bond emerging from that sequence looking grubby and sexy.
-He’s accompanied by lover Madeleine Swann, the French psychologist we met in Spectre, played by Lea Seydoux.
-We know from the trailer that Bond discovers a shocking secret about Madeleine early in the film.
+We know the film opens with a car chase (we wouldn’t expect anything less) with Bond accompanied by lover Madeleine Swann, the French psychologist we met in Spectre, played by Lea Seydoux.
+We also know from the trailer that Bond discovers a shocking secret about Madeleine early in the film.

 - The James Bond Collection 1-24 – buy it on Blu-ray / buy it on DVD